monica-wigdahl/mn_homelessness/README.md

-# MN_Homeless_Children
-This dataset is a Housing Inventory Count (HIC) of children experiencing homelessness present in Minnesota counties (Minneapolis/Hennepin, Duluth/St. Louis and Rochester/Southeast) 2020.
-The intended audience for social workers and/or social services.
-The dataset was curated for a class at the University of Washington in the winter of 2022.

 # Readme
 This dataset was created for a course at the iSchool at the University of Washington in the winter of 2022.
 It is a study of children experiencing homelessness present in Minnesota counties (Minneapolis/Hennepin, Duluth/St. Louis and Rochester/Southeast) 2020.
 The intended audience for social workers and/or social services.
 It is freely available to the public.